dataforgoodfr/quotaclimat/README.md

 ```
 The SQL queries are based on this file that generate the Program Metadata table.

+Program data will not be updated to avoid lock concurrent issues when using `UPDATE=true` for keywords logic.
+Note: The default case will update them.

 **With the docker-entrypoint.sh this command is done automatically, so for production uses, you will not have to run this command.**

 ## Production monitoring